marcoyang25/SD_IOT/README.md

 ```

 ## JGraphT
-* JGraphT Version used: 1.01
+* JGraphT version used: 1.01
-* Some methods used in this projetct had been markded as `Deprecated` by the latest [JGraphT API].
+* Some methods used in this project have been marked as `Deprecated` by the latest [JGraphT API].
 * e.g. `GmlImporter` and `VertexProvider` in `SD_IOT\src\graph\Topo.java`.

 ## Useful Links